 MINNEAPOLIS (AP) — A Minnesota woman accused of sharing songs online owes record companies $222,000 for willful copyright violations, a federal appeals court said Tuesday, reversing a lower court's ruling in a long-running lawsuit over music downloading.

-A three-judge appeals panel ruled Tuesday that Chief U.S. District Judge Michael Davis erred when he cut the judgment against Jammie (JAY'-mee) Thomas-Rasset to $54,000.
-Juries ruled against the Brainerd woman in three separate trials since 2006.
-Davis said the last judgment, of $1.5 million dollars, was appalling.
+A three-judge appeals panel ruled that Chief U.S. District Judge Michael Davis erred when he cut the award against Jammie Thomas-Rasset to $54,000.

-But the appeals court says the awards against her were not unreasonable.
-It sent the case back to Davis for an order that she pay $222,000 — the judgment from her first trial — and issue an injunction to bar her from making the plaintiffs' recordings available for distribution via online file sharing systems in the future.
+But the appeals court found the high award was not unreasonable.
+It sent the case back to Davis for an order that she pay $222,000 — the award from her original trial — and for an injunction barring her from making the plaintiffs' recordings available to the public via online media distribution systems in the future.